Bayesian Transfer Learning for High-Dimensional Linear Regression via Adaptive Shrinkage: Simulation Studies

 The metrics used to assess performance included (1) Sum of Squared Estimation Errors (SSE): defined as SSE $= \sum_{j = 1}^p (\hat{\bm\beta}_j - \bm\beta_j)^2$ where $\hat{\bm\beta}_j$ is the estimate of $\bm\beta_j$; (2) Mean Squared Prediction error (MSPE): defined as $\text{MSPE}= 1/p \sum_{j = 1}^n (\hat{y}_i - y_i)^2$ where $\hat{y}$ is the predicted value of $y_i$ on a cross-validation holdout set; (3) Average width: the width of 95\% credible/confidence interval averaged over all simulations; (4) Coverage: the proportion of the 95\% credible/confidence intervals that correctly captured the true value in the simulations.
 Metrics (1) and (2) assess the estimation and prediction accuracy of each method, while metrics (3) and (4) evaluate the quality of uncertainty quantification provided by the corresponding intervals.
 We note that metrics (3) and (4) are only comparable between methods that provide interval estimates—namely, $\mathcal{A}_h$-Trans-GLM and our Bayesian methods.
 For completeness, we also include the target-only desparsified Lasso \citep{vandeGeer2013OnModels} as an additional point of comparison for interval estimation.

-All experiments are done in R. The Oracle Trans-Lasso and Trans-Lasso functions are obtained from Sai Li's public GitHub repository (\url{https://github.com/saili0103/TransLasso}), and the $\mathcal{A}$-Trans-GLM and Trans-GLM methods are available in the \texttt{glmtrans} package \citep{R-glmtrans}.
+All experiments are performed in R. The Oracle Trans-Lasso and Trans-Lasso functions are obtained from Sai Li's public GitHub repository (\url{https://github.com/saili0103/TransLasso}), and the $\mathcal{A}$-Trans-GLM and Trans-GLM methods are available in the \texttt{glmtrans} package \citep{R-glmtrans}.